igoldsmith/nodeamqp/README.md

 ## Client

-client.js - a single invocation client that tests the RPC mechanism by putting the function parameter(s) into a message, and setting the functionName header defined in the source clode.
+client.js - a single invocation client that tests the RPC mechanism by putting the second command line argument into a message, and setting the functionName header to the first command line argument.

 ## Execution